jonathan-s/django-sockpuppet/README.md

 ## 💙 Community

 - [Discord](https://discord.gg/XveN625) - We share the discord together with stimulus-reflex, and there is a channel dedicated for python/django discussions.
+- [django-sockpuppet-expo](https://github.com/zodman/django-sockpuppet-expo) - Do you want more examples?
+There code examples of chats, book search, etc ...
+We accept PRs :)

 ## 🛠 Development in the repo